GLOBAL MARKETS-Equities bounce back while yields, oil prices drop

 "They've been so hawkish so any slight move off that the market wants to sniff that out," said Miskin.
 "Sentiment wise, a lot of people are looking for capitulation.
 The dots aren't completely connecting yet for that."

-The U.S. dollar was choppy on Tuesday as it held near a two-decade high ahead of a key reading on inflation that could provide insight on the Fed policy path.
+The U.S. dollar was choppy on Tuesday but held near a two-decade high ahead of the hotly anticipated inflation data which could provide insight on the Fed policy path.

+The dollar index =USD, which measures the greenback against a basket of other major currencies, was last up 0.193%, with the euro EUR= down 0.24% to $1.053.

+"It’s the calm before inflation data tomorrow, so this is allowing a breather for risky assets," said Joe Manimbo, senior market analyst at Western Union Business Solutions in Washington, D.C. with trader positioning that was "working in the favor of risk assets."

 Oil prices fell in volatile trade as the market balanced impending European Union sanctions on Russian oil with demand concerns related to coronavirus lockdowns in China, a strong dollar and growing recession risks.
 O/R